DevYatsu/pkl_fast/README.md

 Fastest pkl-parsing crate out there (and surely the only one)!

-I am currently working on a big rework, as the current lexer (logos) does not cover all the features I need, I am replacing it with the pest parser!
+I am currently working on a big rework, as the current lexer (logos) does not cover all the features I need, I am replacing it with the pest crate!
 Should have payed more attention, sry!

 ## Features